yuhan1212/image_cartoonifier/README.md

 # Image Cartoonifier

-This program will automatically track the chosen product price,<br/>
-and send an email to alert user when the latest price meets the target price.
+This program will Read file path and image then transform image into cartoon style and save.

 ### Features

-* Applied tkinter and OpenCV to build a Cartoonifier.
+* Designed a graphical user interface, implementing TkInter to prompt user input.
-* Read file path and image then transform image into cartoon style and save.
+* Processed image with OpenCV and NumPy, transformed image into cartoon style.

-### Requirements

-To automatically send and email, we need one of the following to be done:

-* Allow Less Secure Apps to Access Your Gmail Account
-* Enable Two-Factor Authentication, and generate a new app password for Mail
+* Implemented Matplotlib to visualized and plot change in a figure.